Why Does Vinegar Clean?

 Vinegar is an acidic solution produced from the fermentation of acetic acid bacteria and ethanol.
 This liquid is known to many as an ingredient for cooking, but it is also a household staple used for cleaning.

 Vinegar is a natural disinfectant, antibacterial, and a cleanser.
 Again, its acidity makes the solution an excellent cleaner.
 It can remove dirt, grease, grime, and sticky residue and even fight soap scum.
-However, the acidic properties can also damage surfaces, especially materials made from marble or granite.

 Is Vinegar Good for Cleaning?

-Can You Clean with Vinegar While Young Ones are Around?
+Can You Clean with Vinegar While Young Ones Are Around?

 Unlike cleaning the house with store-bought cleaners, there’s no need to worry about your kid absorbing or ingesting vinegar.
 Toxic chemicals, however, can be harmful to their fragile body.
-On top of that, vinegar is eco-friendly, making it not only great for humans but also the environment.
+On top of that, vinegar is eco-friendly, making it not only great for humans but also for the environment.

 Can You Use Vinegar in the Bathroom?

 Yes, you can use vinegar to clean the bathroom.
-You can make your tile floors, toilet, showerheads, and bathtubs look brand new with vinegar.
+You can make your tile floors, toilets, showerheads, and bathtubs look brand new with vinegar.
 This solution effectively cuts through tough limescale, rust, and stains.

 However, when it comes to organic stains on the toilet bowl, you should clean them with more alkaline solutions.
-You can make this solution by mixing baking soda and vinegar to create an abrasive cleaning agent while absorbing a stinky smell.
+You can make this solution by mixing baking soda and vinegar to create an abrasive cleaning agent while absorbing the stinky smell.

 Can You Use Vinegar to Clean the Kitchen?